TradeMe/ng-defer-load/README.md

 ```
 ## Usage

-1. Import `DeferLoadModule` into the module corresponding to your module
+1. Import `DeferLoadModule` into the module corresponding to your component

 2. Use the directive with the element you wish to lazy load
 ```html